orstavik/JoiEvents/docs/2_EventToEvent/4_Pattern2_EarlyBird.md

 # Pattern: EarlyBird

-To make a custom, composed event, you *must* listen for a triggering event during its propagation.
+To make a custom, composed event, you *must* listen for a triggering event.
 You simply have no choice: how else can you be alerted about its occurrence?

-This means that if some event listener in your app happens to a) be triggered before your event trigger function and b) call `.stopPropagation()` on the triggering event, then your composed event will never propagate.
+But, this means that if some other event listener in your app happens to:
+1. listen for the same event,
+2. intercept the event before you get it, and
+3. call `.stopPropagation()` on it,

+then your composed event will never hear about it.

 This breaks with established protocol that triggering event propagation should not stop composed event, creates a StopPropagationTorpedo that can cause great confusion and hard to discover bugs in your code.